ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/get-index-operation.dotnet.markdown

-﻿# Operations : How to get index?
+﻿# Operations : How to Get an Index

 **GetIndexOperation** is used to retrieve an index definition from a database.